-- Contributions are strictly voluntary;
+- Contributions must be strictly voluntary;

-Colorado College encourages staff to volunteer and to participate in community activities; however, the college does not allow solicitation on behalf of these worthy causes or for personal gain during college business hours.
+Colorado College encourages staff members to volunteer and to participate in community activities; however, the college does not allow solicitation on behalf of these worthy causes or for personal gain during college business hours.

 (a) Solicitation, sales and fundraising

 Solicitation, sales and/or fundraising of any type, other than for Colorado College-managed programs, is not permitted during Colorado College campus-wide events.